trustoverip/tswg-acdc-specification/spec/spec.md

 #### Inclusion proof via Merkle tree

 The inclusion proof via aggregated list may be somewhat verbose when there are a very large number of bulk-issued ACDCs in a given set.
-A more efficient approach is to create a Merkle tree of the blinded SAID digests, b<sub>k</sub> and set the aggregate ‘B’ value as the Merkle tree root digest [@Mrkl].
+A more efficient approach is to create a Merkle tree of the blinded SAID digests, b<sub>k</sub> and set the aggregate ‘B’ value as the Merkle tree root digest [[ref: Mrkl]].

-The Merkle tree needs to have appropriate second-pre-image attack protection of interior branch nodes [@TwoPI][@MTSec].
+The Merkle tree needs to have appropriate second-pre-image attack protection of interior branch nodes [[ref: TwoPI]][[ref: MTSec]].
 The Discloser then only needs to provide a subset of digests from the Merkle tree to prove that a given digest, b<sub>k</sub> contributed to the Merkle tree root digest.
 For a small-numbered bulk-issued set of ACDCs, the added complexity of the Merkle tree approach may not be worth the savings in verbosity.

 #### Bulk issuance of private ACDCs with unique issuee AIDs